ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 ## Is the intent to purchase different?

-But the options are just one part of it - you should also be looking at whether the users on Facebook and Google are equally likely to click on your ads, or if one is has greater intent to act than the other.
+The advertising options are just one part of it - you should also be looking at whether the users on Facebook and Google are equally likely to click on your ads, or if one is has greater intent to act than the other.

 A fundamental aspect of marketing is whether you are having to 'push' your advertisements towards consumers, or whether they're in fact being 'pulled' towards them.